 Some of the explanations are pretty complicated, the interactive parts will keep the kids entertained but we didn’t try to make Piper read everything, you can probably whizz through this bit if you have really little ones.

-We all really loved our visit, even though it was the peak of the summer holiday and pretty busy the queues were not bad and the whole place is set out in such a way that the models never feel too crowded, you’ll always be able to get a good look.
+We all really loved our visit.
+Even though it was the peak of the summer holiday and pretty busy the queues were not bad.
+The whole place is set out in such a way that the models never feel too crowded.
+You’ll always be able to get a good look.
 I highly recommend you giving Mini Europe a try if you’re in Brussels with kids.

 What you need to know

 Situated in a beautiful park at the foot of the amazing Atomium.
 It’s also right next to Oceade, a water park and Kinepolis, a huge cinema complex.

 They have loads of ticket options in combination with other Brussels attractions.